-Coleen Brooks: An overwhelming love
+COLEEN BROOKS: An overwhelming love

 It was only a few months later that I made the decision to move my kids and me back home.
 I told Bill that and the look of relief on his face was so sweet.
 Bill’s mother had the tenant house all fixed up and ready for us.
 She took me aside one day and said, “I knew you’d be back.
 I just knew it.”

 Being a wife and mother has brought joy.
 Nothing can compare to it.
-Contrary to my belief, I was also able to be an actress in Little Theater, be a columnist and magazine writer, had a story published in a book, and had a career in Education.
+Contrary to my belief, I was also able to be an actress in little theater, be a columnist and magazine writer, have a story published in a book, and have a career in education.

 My children fed my soul.